 All these things are possible.
 But a loan officer can only help you find the right match if you know what your priorities are.

-Knowledge is your best weapon to make an informed decision and choose the best loan for your situation.
+Knowledge is the best tool to make an informed decision and choose the best home loan for your situation.